gitter-badger/data-pipeline-education/PASS_SETUP.md

 IMPORTANT NOTE: Please **switch off** any Azure services that you used to run the hands-on-labs to make sure you save your remaining credit on the subscription for further use.

-If I go to https://account.windowsazure.com and ACCOUNT CENTER, I see:
+If I go to https://account.windowsazure.com and click on ACCOUNT CENTER, I see:

 ![my subscriptions](imgs/azure_pass5.PNG)